Tied Test: Australia 1st innings

-Australia declared at 574 for 7 early on the third day.
+Australia declared at 574/7 early on the third day.
 Dean Jones made 210, which was then the highest score by an Australian side in a Test in India, having faced 330 balls and hit 27 fours and 2 sixes.
 He had to be treated in hospital after the completion of the innings for heat exhaustion.
 Australian coach Bob Simpson described it as "the greatest innings ever played for Australia".
 David Boon scored 122, and Australian captain, Allan Border, 106.

 India 1st innings

-India lost 7 wickets for 270 runs by the end of the third day, and were all out for 397, avoiding the follow on by only 23 runs and trailing by 177.
-Indian captain Kapil Dev made 119 and Greg Matthews took 5–103 wearing a sweater to prove his toughness.
+India lost 7 wickets for 270 runs by the end of the third day, and were all out for 397, avoiding the follow-on by only 23 runs and trailing by 177.
+India captain Kapil Dev made 119 and Greg Matthews took 5/103 wearing a sweater to prove his toughness.
 Sunil Gavaskar became the first Test cricketer to make 100 consecutive Test appearances.